 We start with search engine PPC (pay-per-click) ads, which are text-based messages that appear near the top of search results for relevant terms.
 Search PPC ads are almost instant: the day you set them up, including a budget and creative, they’ll go live and start delivering for your audience.

-As their name suggests, PPC ads draw funds from your budget only when someone actually follows through and clicks to your website.
+PPC advertising draws funds from your budget only when someone actually follows through and clicks to your website.
 On average, you can expect to pay about $2.50 per click, although that number fluctuates drastically by industry and keywords.
 In other words, a $5,000 campaign can result in about 2,000 clicks to your website.